top of page

 • Commands the crowd on auction day, reading the room, controlling the pace, and maximizing every bid.

-Part-Time Auctioneers
+The Pitfalls of Part-Time Auctioneers

-• Leave sellers and realtors cleaning up the mess when deals fall apart.
+They can’t market beyond their Facebook feed and leave sellers and realtors cleaning up the mess when deals fall apart.

 Why Energy Matters in Auctions